trevnels/trevnels.github.io/content/_about.md

 {% aside(path="/images/me.jpg", caption='') %}
 Hi, I'm Trevor!
 I'm a senior studying Computer Science at North Carolina State University.
 I have a wide range of software development experience from personal and school projects, internships, and four years of the [FIRST Robotics Competition](https://www.firstinspires.org/robotics/frc) in high school.

 I'm particularly interested in front-end development and design, with a goal of creating systems that are enjoyable for people to use, especially on the web.
-I also have experience with back-end, cloud, and systems programming, and am always looking to expand my skill set even further.

 I'm also a big fan of Linux and open-source software.
 I started using Linux on the desktop on-and-off in 2018, and I made the switch to using it full-time in 2021.
 I also became a regular member of NC State's [Linux Users' Group](https://lug.ncsu.edu/) around that time.

 {% end %}